baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_volumesequence.md

 - toc
 ---
 <!-- let javascript handle toc on left sidebar -->
-# 4D Volume load using VolumeSequence
+# VolumeSequence 4D Images

-This example shows how to load a 4D time series volume using the  Type="VolumeSequence" attribute.
+This example shows how to load 4D image volumes using the  Type="VolumeSequence" attribute.
+Using this attribute, the time sequence controls will be enabled allowing the user to play the image frames as a movie.

 ## Prep